 Steven G. Gebhardt

-As a former felony prosecutor, Steve Gebhardt has tried over 125 criminal jury trials in Tarrant County, Texas including capital murder, murder, and sexual assault.
-Steve has tried many high-profile cases over the course of his tenure at the Tarrant County District Attorney’s Office, including prosecuting a squatter at an Arlington residence, a double murder outside an Arlington nightclub, a former trooper accused of stalking and online impersonation, and a TSA agent stealing iPads from passenger luggage, for which Steve was interviewed by ABC New York for a piece they aired.
+As a former felony prosecutor, Steve Gebhardt has tried over 125 criminal jury trials in Tarrant County, Texas, including capital murder, murder, and sexual assault.
+Steve has tried many high-profile cases throughout his tenure at the Tarrant County District Attorney’s Office, including prosecuting a squatter at an Arlington residence, a double murder outside an Arlington nightclub, a former trooper accused of stalking and online impersonation, and a TSA agent stealing iPads from passenger luggage, for which ABC New York interviewed Steve for a piece they aired.

 Steve has taken what he has learned as a former prosecutor and used that knowledge to put clients accused of a crime in the best possible situation.
-Since going into private practice with Andrea Townsend and Brian Eppes, Steve has secured several acquittals for many clients including those accused of capital murder.
+Since going into private practice with Brian Eppes, Steve has secured several acquittals for many clients, including those accused of capital murder.

-Steve Gebhardt is a graduate of TCU, where he received his Bachelor of Arts in Marketing in 2001.
+Steve Gebhardt graduated from TCU, receiving his Bachelor of Arts in Marketing in 2001.
 He graduated from the South Texas College of Law in 2005.
-In law school, Steve was awarded the Dean’s Merit Scholarship for his outstanding grades.
-Steve has consistently been named as a “Top Attorney” since 2015 by Fort Worth, Texas Magazine and served as the legal advisor for UCC Weekday School from 2011 through 2014.
+In law school, Steve was awarded the Dean’s Merit Scholarship for outstanding grades.
+Steve has consistently been named a “Top Attorney” since 2015 by Fort Worth, Texas Magazine, and served as the legal advisor for UCC Weekday School from 2011 through 2014.